ljbrewer/CodeRefactor/README.md

 Part of the challenge was also to make sure that it followed Html Semantic elements.

-alt="" descriptor was added to each image and link for greater accessiblilty but those who are handicaped.
+alt="" descriptor was added to each image for greater accessiblilty but those who are handicaped.

 ## The Acceptance Criteria for this project was